 Dampness, rot and infestation Repair category 3 Notes Dampness was recorded to the floor in the rear entrance hall, and there is rot to the floor adjoining the door.
 The sub-floor ventilation is limited.
 Slightly elevated readings of dampness were recorded to the wall linings in a number of areas.
 The property is currently unoccupied which may be a contributing factor.
 There is damp and water ingress within the sun room.
+Water staining was noted to the rear wall in the southmost bedroom close to the Velux rooflight, but this was found to be dry at the time of the inspection and requires to be monitored.
 Evidence of woodworm infestation was noted to the roof timbers.
+The floors could not be inspected due to fitted coverings.
 These items require investigation by a timber/damp specialist before purchase, and thereafter any repairs or treatments recommended must be undertaken to a fully documented and guaranteed standard.